 Craftspeople and builders love reclaimed wood, but not just for its distressed aesthetics.

-Use a butyl tape such as Trex Protect.
+Use butyl-based tape such as Trex Protect.
 A butyl-based tape is stickier, endures less staining, and has less oozing during high temperatures than asphalt tape.
-Butyl tape is also more rubbery and flows around screws making for a tighter seal and can be installed in a wider range of
+Butyl tape is also more rubbery and flows around screws making for a tighter seal and can be installed in a wider range of temperatures.

 Today’s wood can last for years to come with the right planning and installation.
 Protect your deck with Trex Protect.